 Yvlon was ahead of her, part of the scrum of adventurers screaming and fighting to get past two Crypt Lords.
 The massive abominations blocked the passage, smashing adventurers against the walls and crushing them with contemptuous ease.

-She raised her wand and this time burned him.
-The skeleton staggered away as his bones cracked from the heat.
+She raised her wand and this time burned it.
+The skeleton staggered away as its bones cracked from the heat.
 Ceria pulled herself upright.
-The pain was overwhelming, but if she stopped to consider it she would die.
+The pain was overwhelming, but if she stopped to consider it, she would die.

 They would all die.
 Ceria looked at Skinner, and her mouth opened.
 She couldn’t raise her wand despite it all.
 The magic was too strong.
 She was too afraid.
 She cursed herself for that.

 But the others—Gerial’s face swam in front of Ceria.
 She closed her eyes.